Small Aviation in Russia Suffocated by Certification: There are Standards, but No Aircraft

 Alexey Rogozin, General Director of the Union of Aircraft Manufacturers of Russia

-If Russia adopts a similar approach, it will be possible to build a modern certification system — understandable, fast and focused on safety, and not on paper reports, Rogozin believes.
+If Russia adopts a similar approach, it will be possible to build a modern certification system — understandable, fast and tailored to safety, and not to paper reports, Rogozin believes.

 Alexey Rogozin, General Director of the Union of Aircraft Manufacturers of Russia